Ski Resort in Aosta Valley, Italian Alps - 70km of Piste (1,800m to 2,750m)

 |8km||Cross Country Pistes|

-The Italian ski resort of Pila is part of the Aosta Valley ski area with access to 180 individual pistes.
-In addition to the skiing in Pila itself (70km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Aosta Valley ski resorts of Alagna Valsesia, Breuil-Cervinia, Courmayeur, Crévacol, Etroubles and Saint-Rhémy-en-Bosses.
+The Italian Ski Resort of Pila is part of the Aosta Valley ski area with access to 352km of downhill skiing, with 180 individual pistes, served by 62 ski lifts.
+In addition to the skiing in Pila itself (70km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Aosta Valley ski resorts of Breuil-Cervinia, Courmayeur, Crévacol, Etroubles and Saint-Rhémy-en-Bosses.

 The ski resort itself is above 1500m, so skiing or boarding back to the resort is usually possible.
 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.

 There are two Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Pila are perfectly feasible.